FarhangAmaji/versatileAnn/devDocs/projectTodos.md

 # current
-1. clean this file
+move private methods to inner classes
 2. readMe
+   3. explain folders in root folder
+       4. where to look at code, for dive in it more
-   3. explain private and public func/class names `_`
+   4. explain private and public func/class names `_`
    4. reading comments due to importance/scale of scope affecting(if u add color codding devDocs/conventions/convention_todoTypes.py)
+   5. readme for each folder
 5. brazingTorch should be separated from the rest of the project
    2. readMe
 6. merge to development and master